Patient Story: Julia Bradbury

 Julia commented: “It wasn’t painful, more like a tickling sensation.
 The worst part was the burning smell as the laser does its job.
 The initial session took about an hour and you get used to it.”

-Following the treatment, Julia was placed into a pair of class II compression stockings which she had to wear for a week.
+Following the treatment, Julia was had to wear class II compression stockings for a week.
 The stockings help reduce any post-procedure swelling and pain.

 Julia attended her follow-up 6 weeks post-EVLA.
 She had no problems post-treatment.
 At this stage her veins hadn’t started to look any different; however, this is quite normal at this point (especially as the majority of her veins were thread veins).
 Sometimes the veins may disappear, or get smaller, but our experience is that the vast majority require direct treatment.

-A repeat duplex ultrasound scan was performed, which confirmed that the EVLA treatment had successfully destroyed the veins that were causing Julia’s problems (i.e. the two GSVs).
+A repeat duplex ultrasound scan was performed, which confirmed that the EVLA treatment was successful.

 Following this treatment, Julia had to wear her compression stockings for another week!